jisaacks/GitGutter/README.md

 }
 ```

+It is valid to use environment variables in the setting value, and they will be expanded appropriately.

-Or in a POSIX environment you can run `which git` to find the path to git if it is in your path.
+In a POSIX environment you can run `which git` to find the path to git if it is in your path.
+On Windows, you can use `where git` to do the equivalent.

 #### Protected Regions
 Is GitGutter blocking SublimeLinter or other icons?
 You can prevent this by adding which regions you would like GitGutter to not override: